Securing HIPAA EDI Transactions with AS2

 In addition, HIPAA is aimed at preserving the confidentiality of certain patient data known as protected health information (PHI) during such information exchanges.

 ✔ Talk about the benefits of using EDI;

 ✔ Introduce you to the HIPAA EDI Rule;

 ✔ Acquaint you with the vulnerabilities in EDI; and

 ✔ Discuss how you can secure EDI transactions using AS2.

-For an introduction to HIPAA in general, please read: Guide to HIPAA Compliant File Transfers - Part 1.
+For a more lengthy discussion on HIPAA-compliant data/file transfers in general, please read: Guide to HIPAA Compliant File Transfers - Part 1.
 Part 2 and 3 of that article talks about the Technical Safeguards of the HIPAA Security Rule as they apply to data/file transfers.